elegant-scipy/elegant-scipy/markdown/ch6.markdown

 **Exercise:** How do you modify the above code to show the affinity view in Figure 2B from the paper?

+### challenge: linear algebra with sparse matrices

+The above code uses numpy arrays to hold the matrix and perform the necessary computations.
+Because it is a small graph of fewer than 300 nodes, this is feasible.
+However, for larger graphs, it would fail.

+In what follows, we will analyze the dependency graph for packages in the Python Package Index, or PyPI, which contains over 75 thousand packages.
+To hold the Laplacian matrix for this graph would take up
+$8 \left(75 \times 10^3\right)^2 = 45 \times 10^9$ bytes, or 45GB,
+of RAM.
+If you add to that the adjacency, symmetric adjacency, pseudoinverse, and, say, two temporary matrices used during calculations, you climb up to 270GB, beyond the reach of most desktop computers.

+However, we know that the dependency graph is *sparse*: packages usually depend on just a few other packages, not on the whole of PyPI.
+So we can hold the above matrices using the sparse data structures from `scipy.sparse` (see Chapter 5), and use the linear algebra functions in `scipy.sparse.linalg` to compute the values we need.

+Try to explore the documentation in `scipy.sparse.linalg` to come up with a sparse version of the above computation.

+Hint: the pseudoinverse of a sparse matrix is, in general, not sparse, so you can't use it here.
+Similarly, you can't get all the eigenvectors of a sparse matrix, because they would together make up a dense matrix.

+The solution is found in what follows, but we highly recommend that you try it on your own!

 ## Community detection